osbornroxas02/employee-tracker-project/README.md

 ![ReadMe Image](https://github.com/osbornroxas02/employee-tracker-project/blob/master/Screen%20Shot%202020-08-18%20at%2011.17.53%20PM.png)

-> This App was created allow none developers to view and interact with information stored in databases.
+> This App was created allow none developers to view and interact with information stored in a databases.

 [Back to the top](#table-of-contents)